The mechanism of electrical conduction in glassy semiconductors

 where trial function is given by

 with $a$, $b$, $x_{0}$ as fitting parameters.

 We list below the resulting values of the peak values of the excess heat capacity of the melt relative to the glass:

-We use the cooling part of the protocol to infer $\Delta c_p(T_g)=65$~J/(mol$\cdot$K) for As$_2$Se$_3$, which is in agreement with Wagner et al.~\cite{WAGNER1998-Supple} According to the latter work, $\Delta c_p(T_g)=62$~J/(mol$\cdot$K) for As$_2$S$_3$.
-These values, listed in the Table below, are used to evaluate the low bound in Eq.~4.
+We use the cooling part of the protocol to infer $\Delta c_p(T_g)=65$~$\mathrm{J/(mol\cdot K)}$ for As$_2$Se$_3$, which is in agreement with Wagner et al.~\cite{WAGNER1998-sup}.
+The latter work also reports calorimetry data for the sulfide As$_2$S$_3$, viz., $\Delta c_p(T_g)=62$~$\mathrm{J/(mol\cdot K)}$ and no discernible peak.
+The aforementioned calorimetry data are compiled in the Table below and serve as input in evaluating the low bound in Eq.~4 of main text.